-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking esomeprazole and each time you get a refill.
+HOW TO USE: Read the Medication Guide and the Patient Information Leaflet if available from your pharmacist before you start taking esomeprazole and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor, usually once daily, at least 1 hour before a meal.
 Dosage and length of treatment are based on your medical condition and response to treatment.

 Do not crush or chew this medication.
 Swallow the capsules whole.
 If you have difficulty swallowing this medication whole, you may open the capsule and sprinkle the contents into a tablespoon of unheated applesauce.
 Swallow the applesauce mixture right away without chewing it.
 Do not prepare the mixture ahead of time for later use.
 Doing so may destroy the drug.

 If needed, antacids may be taken along with this medication.
 If you are also taking sucralfate, take esomeprazole at least 30 minutes before sucralfate.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Continue to take this medication for the prescribed length of treatment even if you are feeling better.

 Tell your doctor if your condition persists or worsens.

 Additional Nexium Information